The Three Types of Distracted Driving – and How to Solve Them – Part 1: Manual Distractions

 Manual driving distractions include everything from reaching for a smartphone to drinking a cup of coffee while driving.
 Did you know that just reaching for that smartphone can increase your chances of a collision by seven times?

 According to human factors expert Nancy Grugle, Ph.D., just because a driver’s eyes are on the road doesn’t mean they’re not distracted.
-In the Lytx blog Not All Distractions Are Created Equal: Why Even Hands-Free Can Lead to Collisions, she explained that any task that takes the driver’s attention off of driving is potentially dangerous.
+She explains that any task that takes the driver’s attention off of driving is potentially dangerous.

 The National Highway Traffic Safety Administration reports that a whopping 65 percent of near-miss collisions are caused by drivers who were eating or drinking while driving.
 Considering how many drivers mindlessly swig their morning coffee or eat breakfast on the way to work, it’s no wonder that number is so high.